Checklist for new programme students and students taking freestanding courses

 If you are admitted conditionally

-If you are admitted conditionally to a course, you must fulfil the requirements by the time the course starts for you to be registered on the course.
-You need to contact the course leader or course administrator to show that you meet the conditions before you can be registered.
+If you are admitted conditionally to a course, you must fulfil the requirements by the time the course starts.
+If you do not fulfil the requirements, you cannot register on the course.
+You need to contact the course coordinator or course administrator to show that you meet the requirements before you can register.
 You can find more information on the Entry requirements page.

-Study in Sweden and the Migration Agency have created a series of videos to guide you through your resident permit application process.
-The application process can take at least three months, so you should apply as soon as possible.
+Visit the Swedish Migration Agency website to find out more and apply.
+Study in Sweden and the Migration Agency have created a series of videos to guide you through the application process.
+The application process can take three months or more, so apply as soon as possible after being admitted.

 Students without a Swedish personal identity number